spcourse/sp1/index.md

 Deadlines for each level are listed below.
 Only by agreement in advance is it possible to extend these deadlines.
 Send an e-mail detailing your plans to the course staff at <scientific@mprog.nl> and we will consider your proposal.

-The deadline depend on the period in which you start the course (1, 2, 4, or 5) and at what pace you're following it (4, 8 or 16 weeks):
+The deadlines depend on the period in which you start the course (1, 2, 4, or 5) and at what pace you're following it (4, 8 or 16 weeks):

 <details markdown="1"><summary  markdown="span">Start block 1 (6 Sept 2021)</summary>